courtois-neuromod/friends_annotations/README.md

 friends_annotations
 ==============================
 This repository includes annotations of half-episodes from the Friends sitcom watched inside the scanner by Courtois-Neuromod participants.
-In includes the annotations themselves, as well as the scripts necessary to recreate them.
+It includes the annotations themselves, as well as the scripts used to generate them.

 **PYSCENEDETECT**